EmbarkStudios/rust-gpu/docs/src/rfcs/002-fearless-concurrency.md

 `map_workgroup_joined` is similar, but allows a shader to access data shared by multiple threads, so that it can be shuffled or combined across threads.
 The number of threads that data is shared between is fixed by the `RATE` parameter.
 This function must only be called in workgroup-uniform control flow, and `RATE` must be a factor of the workgroup size.

-The `MutWorkgroupStorage` implementation is identical; it just operates on Workgroup storage instead.
+The `WorkgroupStorageMut` implementation is identical; it just operates on Workgroup storage instead.

 The load and store variants used on the underlying storage here are invented to simplify the interface; what these ultimately look like is contingent on the resource binding proposal, which is still in flight.
 The spir-v op codes are similarly somewhat invented, and will also be adjusted to mirror the final syntax for assembly here (or some friendlier wrapper).